-ROBERTSBRADLEYDonald Jeffrey ROBERTS, aged 70, has been an Independent Non-executive Director and a member of the Audit Committee of the Company since March 2017, and a member of the Nomination Committee of the Company since January 2019.
-He is also an Independent Non-executive Director of CK Life Sciences Int'l., (Holdings) Inc. (listed in Hong Kong); an Independent Non-executive Director of HK Electric Investments Manager Limited, which is the trustee-manager of HK Electric Investments ("HKEI"), and HK Electric Investments Imited, a company listed together with HKEI in Hong Kong; an Independent Non-executive Director of Queen's Road Capital Investment Ltd. (listed in Canada); and an Independent Non-executive Director of NexGen Energy Ltd. (listed in both the U.S.A. and Canada).
-He is also a Director of The Hongkong Electric Company, Limited, and an Independent Non-executive Director of Weadab and United.
-He uishon Whampoa Limited ("HWL") Group in 1988 and was the Group Deputy Chief Financial Officer of HW Iform 2000 until his retirement in 2011.
-Mr. Roberts was a Member of the Listing Committee of the Main Board and GEM of The Chamber of Commerce (the "Chamber") in Hong Kong and is currently Governor of the Chamber.
+Donald Jeffrey ROBERTS, aged 70, has been an Independent Non-executive Director and a member of the Audit Committee of the Company since March 2017, and a member of the Nomination Committee of the Company since January 2019.
+He is also an Independent Non-executive Director of CK Life Sciences Int'l., (Holdings) Inc. (listed in Hong Kong); an Independent Non-executive Director of CK Life Sciences Int'l., (Holdings) Inc. (listed in Hong Kong); an Independent Non-executive Director of HK Electric Investments Manager Limited, which is the trustee-manager of HK Electric Investments ("HKEI"), and HK Electric Investments Limited, a company listed together with HKEI in Hong Kong; an Independent Non-executive Director of Queen's Road Capital Investment Ltd. (listed in Canada); and an Independent Non-executive Director of NexGen Energy Ltd. (listed in both the U.S.A. and Canada).
+He is also a Director of The Hongkong Electric Company, Limited, and an Independent Non-executive Director of Welab Bank Limited and Welab Capital Limited.
+He joined the Hutchison Whampoa Limited ("HWL") Group in 1988 and was the Group Deputy Chief Financial Officer of HWL from 2000 until his retirement in 2011.
+Mr. Roberts was a Member of the Listing Committee of the Main Board and GEM of The Stock Exchange of Hong Kong Limited from July 2015 to July 2020.
+He was previously a member of the Executive Committee of The Canadian Chamber of Commerce (the "Chamber") in Hong Kong and is currently Governor of the Chamber.
 He previously served as a Governor of the Canadian International School of Hong Kong for the periods between 1998 to 2004, and between 2006 to 2012 and also a member on its Finance & Administration Committee.
 Mr. Roberts served as a member, including as the Deputy Chairman, of the Professional Conduct Committee of the Hong Kong Institute of Certified Public Accountants ("HKICPA") for 9 years.
 Mr. Roberts holds a Bachelor of Commerce degree.
-He is a Chartered Accountant with the Chartered Professional Accountants of Canada, Alberta and Brits Columbia, and also a Fellow of the HKICPA.Stephen Ed
+He is a Chartered Accountant with the Chartered Professional Accountants of Canada, Alberta and

-Stephen Edward BRADLEY, aged 63, has been an Independent Non-executive Director, a member of the Audit Committee and a member of the Nomination Committee of the Company since November 2020, and the Chairman of the Nomination Committee of the Company since December 2020.
+Stephen Edward BRADLEY, aged 63, has been an Independent Non-executive Director, a member of the Audit Committee and a member of the Nomination Committee of the Company since November 2020, and the Chairman of the Nomination Committee of the Company since November 2020.
 He is also a Director of CNEX (Shanghai CFETS-NEX International Money Broking Co., Ltd.) and Broad Lea Group Ltd; and Senior Consultant of NEX Group Limited (which was acquired by CME Group in 2018).
 Mr. Bradley entered the British Diplomatic Service in 1981 and retired from the British Diplomatic Service in 2009.
 He served in various capacities including: Director of Trade & Investment Promotion (Paris) from 1999 to 2002; Minister, Deputy Head of Mission & Consul-General (Beijing) from 2002 to 2003; and HM Consul-General (Hong Kong) from 2003 to 2008.
-Mr. Bradley also worked in the private sector as Marketing Director, Guinness Peat Aviation (Asia) and Associate Director, Lloyd George Management).
+Mr. Bradley also worked in the private sector as Marketing Director, Guinness Peat Aviation (Asia) and Associate Director, Lloyd George Management (a part of BMO Global Asset Management).
 Mr. Bradley holds a Bachelor of Arts degree from Balliol College, University of Oxford, England and a post-graduate diploma from Fudan University, Shanghai.

-Stephen Edward BRADLEY, aged 63, has KEY PERSONNEL'S BIOGRAPHICAL INFORMATION
+KEY PERSONNEL'S BIOGRAPHICAL INFORMATION